isomerpages/moe-firsttoapayohpri/_curriculum/Mathematics.md

 		</td>
 	</tr>
 </tbody></table>

+In the teaching and learning of mathematics, the school believes in building a strong foundation in the mathematical concepts in our students.
+We guide our students in the acquisition of mathematical concepts and skills through activity-based lessons using the&nbsp;**Concrete-Pictorial-Abstract (C-P-A)**&nbsp;approach.
+Students are given concrete experiences to help them develop a sense of numbers, make connections and subsequently become better problem-solvers.

+<img src="/images/ma6.jpg" style="width:70%">

 We believe that students discover, reason and communicate their thinking as they work in collaboration with their peers.
 Through&nbsp;**collaborative learning**, students build confidence in problem-solving, foster an interest towards learning mathematics and importantly, acquire deeper knowledge in mathematics.

-<img src="/images/ma6.jpg" style="width:70%">

 Targeted at the lower primary levels,&nbsp;**Learning Support for Mathematics (LSM)**&nbsp;is an early intervention effort aimed at providing additional support to students who do not have foundational numeracy skills and knowledge to access the Primary 1 Mathematics curriculum.
 Identified students will be supported by specially trained LSM Teachers through activity-based lessons focusing on small successes to build on their motivation.